OpenShift vs Kubernetes: The Unfair Battle

 Decision-Making Table: Which one to choose?

-Try to answer the questions mentioned in the table with Yes or No under [ Your Input ] columns for Openshift and Kubernetes.
+Now, if you answered the question below every aspect we just compared, it’s time to register them under the [ Your Input ] columns.
 This table will help you choose between OpenShift and Kubernetes.
-In the end, weigh both options by calculating the percentage related to the questions for which you answered Yes.
+In the end, weigh both options by calculating the percentage assigned to each question.
 The service with the highest percentage is surely the right choice for you!

 E.g., For sample inputs, we have 35% for Openshift and 65% for Kubernetes; hence, our choice should be Kubernetes over Openshift.
 The calculation for the same is done as follows.